-Giving birth in a foreign country may seem scary when you are unfamiliar with the way the country – and the healthcare system – works.
-This helpful guide explains what to expect when having a baby in the UK, so you can be prepared at every stage of your pregnancy in the UK; from prenatal to delivery and aftercare.
+Giving birth in a foreign country may seem scary when you’re unfamiliar with the healthcare system.
+This helpful guide explains what to expect when having a baby in the UK, so you can be prepared at every stage; from prenatal to delivery and aftercare.
 It also contains information about how to register your baby in the UK, gaining British citizenship, and employment regulations concerning maternity leave and pay.

 The guide covers the following areas: